patnz/patnz.github.io/README.md

 ### “Some people feel the rain.
 Others just get wet.”
 > Bob Marley

-### "“You can spend minutes, hours, days, weeks, or even months over-analyzing a situation; trying to put the pieces together, justifying what could've, would've happened... or you can just leave the pieces on the floor and move the fuck on.”
+### "You can spend minutes, hours, days, weeks, or even months over-analyzing a situation; trying to put the pieces together, justifying what could've, would've happened... or you can just leave the pieces on the floor and move the fuck on.”
 > Tupac Shakur

+### "Girls will be boys and boys will be girls.
+It's a mixed up, muddled up, shook up world, except for Lola.
+La-la-la-la-Lola."
+> The Kinks